Microsoft 365 Adoption

 You can read the entire thread here, which contains many nuggets of user adoption wisdom from tech community members.

+Our goal is to keep the training portal as up-to-date and useful as possible.
 Please use the feedback form to let us know about any broken links or updated resources, or to suggest additional resources.
-Thanks!